 Working with a compact space?
 Pick space-efficient bay windows that add natural light and seating.

 There is always more to consider when it comes to the difference between bay window and bow windows, but luckily Pella has the answers you are looking for.
-For information about specific prices on bay and bow windows or to schedule your free in-home consultation, get in touch with the window replacement team at your local Pella Windows & Doors Showroom.
+For information about specific prices on bay and bow windows, their hardware, or to schedule your free in-home consultation, get in touch with the window replacement team at your local Pella Windows & Doors Showroom.